Jac0xb/lighthouse/docs/src/pages/memory/write.md

   memoryBump,
   programId: LIGHTHOUSE_PROGRAM_ID,
   payer: publicKey(userPubkey),
-  sourceAccount: publicKey(LIGHTHOUSE_PROGRAM_ID), // This is ignore so should be an account already in the transaction to save transaction space.
+  sourceAccount: publicKey(LIGHTHOUSE_PROGRAM_ID), // This account is ignored so should be an account already in the transaction to save transaction space.
   writeOffset: 0,
   writeType: {
     __kind: 'Clock',